Election Reform Amendment

 When the voters in a federal election district are selecting a person to hold federal office, they must assess whether a candidate can capably represent their interests in Washington.
 However, outside parties often intrude by promoting a candidate to advance their interests, which may not coincide with the interests of the voters of the district.

-Voters in federal elections should be entitled to quiet enjoyment of their election campaigns without interference from outside parties, whether those parties are businesses, trade unions, political parties, other organizations, or individuals not resident in the district.
+Voters in federal elections should be entitled to quiet enjoyment of their election campaigns without interference from outside parties, whether those parties are (1) individuals not resident in the district or (2) businesses, trade unions, political parties, or other groups, irrespective of their location.

 Accordingly, we propose an amendment prohibiting the following actions by individuals not resident in the candidate’s district or by organizations regardless of their location: